SkyClan's Destiny

 SkyClan's Destiny is a children's fantasy novel, the third super edition in the Warriors series.
-It was written by Cherith Baldry under the pen name of Erin Hunter.
+It was written under the pen name of Erin Hunter.
 Victoria Holmes revealed in an AuthorTracker email that she had developed the general idea for the book quickly, but it took a while to find the right ending.
 The book follows SkyClan six months after Firestar and Sandstorm left the gorge.
 The Clan experiences internal conflict regarding house cats who train in SkyClan during the day, but leave at night to return to their human owners.
 Later, four loners, Stick, Cora, Coal and Shorty, cats that Firestar met on his quest also become a topic of debate in the Clan.
 The major themes in the book are rebellion and the fact that SkyClan has to figure its destiny without the help of other Clans or their warriors ancestors.